Last updated: 05/07/2021

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

-- Tunisian Ministry of Health officials have announced that some arriving passengers may be selected for a rapid COVID-19 test.
+- Tunisian Ministry of Health officials have announced that some arriving passengers may be selected for a rapid COVID-19 test and be placed into quarantine if positive.
 Travelers must comply with all requirements related to COVID-19 testing.

 - Arriving air passengers must complete this Tunisian government short online questionnaire before arrival.
 Arriving passengers should print and sign the completed questionnaire and be prepared to show it upon flight check-in and/or to immigration authorities in Tunisia.